-BLACKPINK's Jisoo announces release date for debut solo music
+BLACKPINK's Jisoo reveals title and cover art of her debut solo project

-BLACKPINK member Jisoo has finally announced a date for her long-awaited solo debut.
+BLACKPINK member Jisoo has revealed the title of her long-awaited debut solo project, alongside the release of the cover art.

+Today (March 9), the K-pop idol unveiled the title of her upcoming debut solo on the official BLACKPINK Twitter account, alongside an album title poster.
+Her first-ever single album will be called ‘ME’ and will be released on March 31 at 1pm KST.

-At midnight KST today (March 6), the K-pop idol teased her upcoming solo debut on Instagram with an intriguing “Coming Soon” poster.
+On March 6, the K-pop idol teased her upcoming solo debut on Instagram with an intriguing “Coming Soon” poster.
 The image confirms a release date of March 31, and features a bright red dress in the middle of a field.

 Jisoo’s post was accompanied by the caption “See you soon” in Korean.
 The teaser poster was also released on the official BLACKPINK Instagram account.